 “Salesforce is how we can prepare the company for rapid scaling.
 Once you have repeatable, scalable processes, then it's just a matter of adding more people.”

 They’ve been able to add even more automation thanks to Salesforce Platform’s seamless integration with third-party applications from the Salesforce AppExchange.
-“Salesforce1, as a platform, defines customization,” explains von Halle.
+“Salesforce, as a platform, defines customization,” explains von Halle.
 “It’s such a powerful solution out of the box, but then there are so many amazing third-party applications on the AppExchange that enable us to be far more efficient than we could ever imagine.”
 Belly has seamlessly integrated apps like InsideSales.com’s click-to-call app, Sertifi’s e-contract platform, Zuora’s accounting software, and many more.
-Integrating apps from the Salesforce AppExchange has been invaluable for field reps using the Salesforce1 Mobile App.
-Explains von Halle: “For example, we integrated e-sign software into the Salesforce1 Mobile App.
+Integrating apps from the Salesforce AppExchange has been invaluable for field reps using the Salesforce Mobile.
+Explains von Halle: “For example, we integrated e-sign software into the Salesforce Mobile.
 Reps in the field collect all the information for the Belly contract, then validate payment.
 It creates and sends a quote right into Zuora, which is the billing solution we use, then right to finance.
 All we have to do is click a button.
 Miraculously it’s saved us around 15 hours of manual data entry a week.
 You can’t beat it.”

 As successful as Belly has been in such a short period of time, they’re hardly sitting back and enjoying their success.
 The company knows there’s still a lot to be accomplished.
 “We want to have every business on the Belly platform, spreading the love with their customers.
 We want to be everywhere,” says Mazur.
 Belly knows they’ve already found a key ally in reaching that goal.